annashipman/annashipman.github.io/_posts/2026-01-11-engineer-exec-translation.md

 Understanding the responsibility of the CEO sets the scene for understanding the motivations of the other exec, including your CTO.

-As CTO, a key part of my role is working with my exec peers across the business to ensure the CEO is able to fulfill her responsibilities.
+As CTO, a key part of my role is working with my exec peers across the business to ensure the CEO is able to fulfil her responsibilities.
 In all but the tiniest of businesses, the CEO cannot do it all herself.
 That means, as CTO, my motivations are very similar.

 So you should remember that any proposal you make needs to show how it can meet the needs of the exec, the CEO, or their stakeholders.